CrystalFerrai/SwptEditor/readme.md

 Releases can be found over [here](https://github.com/CrystalFerrai/SwptEditor/releases).

+You may need to install the [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48) if you do not already have it.

 Some virus scanners assume that any unsigned software is potentially a virus.
 I do not have a software signing certificate and do not wish to purchase one.
 This product does not do anything intentionally malicious, but all I can offer you is my word on that.
 The only damage that may be caused by the program is to your save game files.
 I strongly recommend backing them up before editing them with this tool.

 ## How to Build